 An index of the incarceration rates of the most populous counties in 39 states.

 by Emily Widra, March 28, 2019

 How has mass incarceration impacted the city you live in?
 This question frequently drives our readers to ask about the incarceration rates of specific cities.
-Because of the decentralized nature of criminal justice data, drilling down to the city level is difficult-to-impossible, but now you can calculate the prison incarceration rate of a city’s surrounding county using the Vera Institute’s Incarceration Trends Database.
-Using that tool, I calculated the incarceration rates of the most populous counties in 39 states (all those where data was available) – and uncovered a few surprises.
+Because of the decentralized nature of criminal justice data, drilling down to the city level is difficult-to-impossible, but now you can calculate the prison (but not jail) incarceration rate of a city’s surrounding county using the Vera Institute’s Incarceration Trends Database.
+Using that tool, we calculated the imprisonment rates of the most populous counties in 39 states (all those where data were available) – and uncovered a few surprises.

 |Okla.||Oklahoma County||Oklahoma City||937||703|

 |Va.||Fairfax County||Washington DC suburbs||118||448|

 |Md.||Montgomery County||Washington DC suburbs||117||354|

 With many large cities currently making criminal justice reform a priority – and with the highest rates of incarceration now in small cities and towns – you might expect large cities to be less punitive than the states they belong to.
 But 14 counties I evaluated (such as Philadelphia County and Los Angeles County) still have disproportionately high prison incarceration rates compared to the rest of their states.
 And only 13 of the counties I evaluated had incarceration rates significantly (that is, more than 10%) lower than the states they belong to.